F0reseer/3Lin/doc/model.md

 |3      |0.25   | 0     |     |
 |4      |0      | 20    |     |
 |5      |0.5    | 0     |     |

+### Alibi V3

+Turns out even better results can be obtained without and position encoding at all.
+Just using different attention width for each attention head is sufficient.
+See code for details.

 ## Initialization